 - <time> is the time in seconds (three digits) until the measurement will be ready.
-The LeveLine® always places a value of "001" in this field. - <nr-values> is a two-digit number ("01"-"20") specifying the number of measurements that will be returned by a subsequent D0 command.
-The LeveLine® always places a value of "02" in this field.
+The LeveLine[®] always places a value of "001" in this field. - <nr-values> is a two-digit number ("01"-"20") specifying the number of measurements that will be returned by a subsequent D0 command.
+The number of values returned will vary with the model of LeveLine[®].

-6.5.12.
+6.6.12.
 Additional Concurrent Measurements and Request CRC

-The LeveLine® will respond to Additional Concurrent Measurements with CRC commands, but will not make any measurements.
+The LeveLine[®] will respond to Additional Concurrent Measurements with CRC commands, but will not make any measurements.